SichangHe/blog_backup/what_does_mdbook.md

 With [the release of mdBook-KaTeX v0.5.1](https://github.com/lzanini/mdbook-katex/releases/tag/v0.5.1), I have finally cleaned up the mess it was in.

 - The fake KaTeX renderer support is finally dropped in v0.5.0, specifying `[output.katex]` in `book.toml` now results in an error as opposed to a deprecation warning.
-- Tokio has been removed as a dependency.
-In stead, we use Rayon for the parallelism.
+- [Tokio](https://crates.io/crates/tokio) has been removed as a dependency.
+In stead, we now use [Rayon](https://crates.io/crates/rayon) for the parallelism.

 But, first, what does [mdBook-KaTeX](https://github.com/lzanini/mdbook-katex) do?
 It is an mdBook preprocessor that pre-renders math expressions.
 For example: